 The Bureau of Labor Statistics, part of the U.S. Department of Labor, predicted that by the year 2016 the United States would have needed nearly 400,000 more engineers than we have today.
 It is important to keep in mind, however, this is not a guarantee for employment.

-Hawaii On Line University Pre-Engineering program gives students a solid background in the mathematics, physics, and chemistry and the sciences, needed for any engineering degree.
+Hawaii On Line University Pre-Engineering tutoring program will give students a solid background in the mathematics, physics, and chemistry and the sciences, needed for any engineering degree.

-Please verify that our program will be is transferable to other four year universities.
-We do not guarantee that our program will or may be accepted by all or any university.
+Please verify that any university program will be is transferable to other four year universities.
+We do not guarantee that program of study will or may be accepted by all or any university.

 Courses and electives